-Someone who is responsible for your organisation’s data protection, GDPR compliance and ensuring the individuals rights are met during the controlling and processing period of there data being stored.
+Someone who is responsible for your organisation’s data protection, GDPR compliance and ensuring the individuals' rights are met during the controlling and processing period of their data being stored.

 The Data Controller is a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal

-The Data Controller is someone decides what happens to the individual’s data held.
+The Data Controller is someone who decides what happens to the individual’s data held.